Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 ### Add Card Element

-Now we need to add a [`CardElement`](https://docs.basistheory.com/elements/#element-types-card-element) component to our form.
-This Element type offers a single line to capture card number, expiration date, and CVC.
+Now, we need to add a [`CardElement`](https://docs.basistheory.com/elements/#element-types-card-element) component to our form.
+This Element type offers a single line to capture the card number, expiration date, and CVC.

 Add the `CardElement` to our inputs: